 In the sentence

 Stavano viaggiando dall'Australia a Parigi.
 (They were traveling from Australia to Paris.)

-the particle da is joined with the female definite article and the article is adapted to the following vowel a to dall'.
+the preposition da is joined with the female definite article la and the article is adapted to the following vowel a to dall‘.

-On our platform the settings for the container dall'Australia are:
+On AX NLG platform, when the settings for the container dall‘Australia are:

-When Australia is used with the particle in no article is used, i.e.
+When Australia is used with the preposition in no article is used, i.e.

 Vivono in Australia.
 (They live in Australia.)

-On our platform the noun container is used the same way as in the first example:
+On the AX NLG platform, the noun container is used the same way as in the first example:

 determiner=definite.
 The lexical information about the removal of the determiner when the preposition is in is automatically applied by using the lexicon.
 The